QuickBooks Desktop Point of Sale Multi-user Error 181002

 While editing Window Host’s files, is it possible to press the tab key?

-Well, while doing so, The rule for this is that the server workstation should be having the workstation’s IP and computer name, and the workstation should have the server computer’s IP and computer name.
+Well, while doing so, The rule for this is that the server workstation should have the workstation’s IP and computer name, and the workstation should have the server computer’s IP and computer name.

 Where can one find the QuickBooks Point of Sale Stored Data?